benjamin-cartereau/w4-bpmnplus-module-jms/README.md

   - module.jms.endpoint.[endpoint id].bpmn.action : "signal" or "instantiate" (default).
 Action to process : trigger a signal or instantiate a process.
   - module.jms.endpoint.[endpoint id].bpmn.definition_identifier : id of the process definition
   - module.jms.endpoint.[endpoint id].bpmn.data_entry_id : id of the data entry to set.
 The data entry's type can be string or XSD.
+  - module.jms.endpoint.[endpoint id].mapping* : "none" (default) or "json". *Make it possible to pass an object serialized as JSON (TextMessage) and automatically process the mapping before setting the data entry value.*

   *If chosen action is "instantiate" (default), following properties should be checked :*
   - module.jms.endpoint.[endpoint id].bpmn.process_identifier : id of the process to instantiate